spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Appended an `r_` prefix to the OVA name after the import.

 - [ ] Created a private repository with the name `spectro-packs` in your OCI registry.
+You can use a different name if you prefer.

 - [ ] Created a public repository with the name `spectro-images` in your OCI registry.
+You can use a different name if you prefer.

 - [ ] Authenticated with your OCI registry and acquired credentials to both repositories.